wandb/weave/docs/docs/cookbooks/dspy_prompt_optimization.md

     def forward(self, question) -> dict:
         return self.prog(input=Input(query=question)).output.dict()
 ```

-Note that we use [`dspy.TypedPredictor`](https://dspy-docs.vercel.app/docs/building-blocks/typed_predictors) which enforces the type constraints on the inputs and outputs of the fields in a DSPy signature.
-This enables us to always get the output in the form of a `pydantic.BaseModel` structuring the output of the LLM workflow according a fixed schema, making it easy to parse.

 Let's test our LLM workflow, i.e., the `CausalReasoningModule` on an example from the causal reasoning subset of Big-Bench Hard.